shanghungshih/ngs-main-wes/README.md

 # ngs-main-wes
 This is a Dockerized "somatic paired-WES(Normal-Tumor) hg19 pipeline" which is refer to GATK best practice.
+- Notes : This scripts based on related path
 - - -
 ## Prepare env:
 1. git clone to your main project directory (ex.
 OSCC)